rloutlaw/JavaSDKDocs/outlawSDKDocs/managevms.md

 This example adds a new 10GB data disk to the virtual machine created earlier in the sample.

-> [!NOTE]
-> If the update requires the virtual machine to be stopped before it can be performed, the machine will be stopped then updated.

 ## Delete a virtual machine
 ```java
 azure.virtualMachines().deleteById(windowsVM.id());